ignaciogutierrezperez/stuff/README.md

 # stuff
-Random but useful stuff
-Scripts to automate the boring stuff!
+Random but useful scripts to automate the boring stuff!